Posted: Jul 21, 2020

-LEXINGTON, Ky. - The Saint Mary's volleyball program was one of a record-breaking 1,125 collegiate and high school teams to garner the American Volleyball Coaches Association (AVCA) Team Academic Award for the 2018-19 academic year.
+LEXINGTON, Ky. - The Saint Mary's volleyball team was recognized for their outstanding scholastic efforts for the past academic year by the American Volleyball Coaches Association (AVCA) as the Belles picked up the United States Marine Corps/AVCA Team Academic Award for the 2019-2020 year.

 "I am always excited at this time of year to showcase what the team has done academically during the year," said head coach Denise Van De Walle.
 "Our success as a team is measured in more than only our win-loss record.
-We are incredibly proud of receiving the AVCA Academic Team Award for the ninth straight year as it truly is a team effort.
-As a coach, I am proud of our success both on the court and in the classroom.
-I am blessed and proud to work at a place like Saint Mary's where our student-athletes can excel academically and athletically."
+We are incredibly proud of receiving the AVCA Academic Team Award for the tenth straight year as it truly is a team effort.
+With the spring semester being so different and challenging this year, I am even more proud of this team's commitment to excellence.
+A big congratulations to all teams everywhere who received this award this year.
+I know it wasn't easy!"

-Saint Mary's was one of 175 NCAA Division III women's volleyball teams to make the list for 2018-19.
-The Belles were joined by all eight fellow MIAA members Adrian, Albion, Alma, Calvin, Hope, Kalamazoo, Olivet, and Trine as AVCA Team Academic Award winners this year.
+Saint Mary's was one of 231 NCAA Division III women's volleyball programs to earn the academic distinction for the 2019-20 year, an all-time record for Division III women's teams.
+Moreover, the Belles were joined by all eight fellow MIAA members Adrian, Albion, Alma, Calvin, Hope, Kalamazoo, Olivet, and Trine as AVCA Team Academic Award winners for the second year in a row.

-It is the eleventh time overall and ninth consecutive season in which Saint Mary's has earned the AVCA Team Academic Award.
+It is the twelfth time overall and tenth consecutive season in which Saint Mary's has earned the AVCA Team Academic Award.